-The work begins outdoors with color sketches and drawings.
+Often the work begins outdoors with observations, color sketches and drawings.
 Elements of light, color and shape draw my eye, as do patterns and relationships between objects.
-With each sketch, I search for just the right degree of abstraction, seeking to remove the obvious and allow me a more open interpretation.

 I work with the images that intrigue me most, searching for just the right degree of abstraction or the truest version of what has presented itself to me.
 I seek to remove the obvious and allow an open interpretation.